Ring Alarm Home Security System Review

 In July 2021, Ring rolled out end-to-end encryption for video streams—a huge win for those concerned about Ring or law enforcement accessing their footage.

-Encryption is an opt-in feature for customers in the US, along with two-factor authentication, CAPTCHA, and support for authenticator apps.
+is an opt-in feature for customers in the US, along with two-factor authentication, CAPTCHA, and support for authenticator apps.

 Learn more about Ring's police partnerships in our Ring FAQ.

+There is a monthly fee for Ring, but you don't have to subscribe if you're looking for minimal security and live video access only.
 Ring's self-monitoring on security cameras is free without video recording.
 The features are limited and you can't control the alarm system with the Ring app.

-The Protect Basic plan offers perks like video backlog and discounted equipment.
+The Basic plan offers perks like video backlog and discounted equipment.
 Other systems like Frontpoint and SimpliSafe have these features, but you’d have to pay up to $40 per month.

 Learn more about Ring vs. Frontpoint or Ring vs. SimpliSafe.